codegenos/codegenos.github.io/content/posts/pass-docker-environment-variables-to-vite-env-variables-for-containerized-vue-js-applications-on-docker-run.md

 ```

 ### vite.config.ts
-In `vite.config.ts` we create a separate output bundle for config.js using `manualChunks`.
+In `vite.config.ts` we create a separate output bundle for `config.js` using `manualChunks`.
 Because we will only substitute the variables in config.js file.
-We are doing this because we don't want to accidentally change values that might have the same text as our variable names in other javascript files
+We are doing this because we don't want to accidentally change the values that might have the same text as our variable names in other javascript files.

 ```ts
 import { defineConfig } from 'vite'